The Ohio State UniversityJames Cancer Hospital460 W 10th Avenue, 5th FloorColumbus, OH 43210(614) 688-5834Stephen Kang, MD – Fellowship Director

 Strengths:

-- Tremendous clinical volume (ablative and reconstructive)
+• High surgical volume (ablative and reconstructive)

-- Entire breadth of microvascular reconstruction; including significant exposure to perforator based flaps, lateral arm, rectus, and scapula donor sites
+• Entire breadth of microvascular reconstruction; including significant exposure to perforator based flaps, lateral arm, rectus, and scapula donor sites

-- Unique open and endoscopic skull base experience
+• Unique open and endoscopic skull base experience

-- Multidisciplinary oncology program supports primary surgical management of oropharyngeal and laryngeal cancer when appropriate
+• Multidisciplinary oncology program supports primary surgical management of oropharyngeal and laryngeal cancer when appropriate

-- Extensive TORS experience
+• Extensive TORS experience (Single Port)

-Eligibility: All candidates who have completed: ACGME accredited Otolaryngology, General Surgery or Plastic Surgery residency programs, and those who are currently board eligible in those specialties.
+All candidates who have completed: ACGME accredited Otolaryngology, General Surgery or Plastic Surgery residency programs, and those who are currently board eligible in those specialties.

-Graduating fellows are trained to harvest radial fasciocutaneous/osseocutaneous forearm, scapula, rectus, fibula, lateral arm, and anterolateral thigh free flaps.
-Microvascular reconstructive surgery is performed by four faculty within the Department of Otolaryngology‐Head and Neck Surgery (Agrawal, Kang, Old, Ozer, and Seim).
+Graduating fellows are trained to harvest radial fasciocutaneous/osseocutaneous forearm, scapula, rectus, fibula, lateral arm, ulnar, medial sural perforator, gracilis, and anterolateral thigh free flaps.
+Microvascular reconstructive surgery is performed by four faculty within the Department of Otolaryngology‐Head and Neck Surgery (Agrawal, Haring, Kang, Old, Ozer and Seim.
 The fellow is also trained to harvest supraclavicular and submental regional flaps.
 During procedures where free flaps are utilized, the AHNS fellow often works with both the ablative and the reconstructive team, serving as operating surgeon with faculty supervision.
 During these cases, a “two team” surgical approach for the large majority of surgical cases requiring free tissue transfer are used.
 Because many free flaps are not harvested until the resection is complete, the fellowship includes a large experience of ablative oncologic cases.
 The fellow serves as primary surgeon for all advanced ablative cases, such as conservational laryngeal surgery.
 For the large majority of cases, the fellow acts as operating surgeon with direct teaching faculty supervision.
 They also have a supervisory faculty role during procedures in which residents involved commensurate with experience, as well as assist the other teaching faculty.

-Research Opportunities: It is policy that the Division leadership and fellowship director gives the head and neck fellow the opportunity to select particular area(s) of research within the Head and Neck Oncology program that holds the greatest interest for them rather than assigning them to particular projects.
-The head and neck fellow is provided with an opportunity to become involved with ongoing clinical and/or laboratory research.
-The fellow meets with clinical and basic investigators whose primary focus of research relates to head and neck oncology at the outset of fellowship; not only to explore and identify avenues for research endeavors, but also to establish mentorship.
+Fellows are given the opportunity to select particular area(s) of research within the Head and Neck Oncology program that holds the greatest interest for them.
+The head and neck fellows are provided with an opportunity to become involved with ongoing clinical research and exposure to clinical trials.
+The fellows meet with clinical and basic investigators whose primary focus of research relates to head and neck oncology at the outset of fellowship; not only to explore and identify avenues for research endeavors, but also to establish mentorship.
 They will also participate in the writing of clinical protocols and the registration of patients to local/national protocols and their subsequent continues follow-up.

-Supervision, Teaching & Call: The fellow assists faculty with resident and medical student surgical teaching and with patient care in the Head and Neck Oncology Clinic, rounds, and in the operating room.
-In the operating room, the fellow acts as a supervising surgeon for residents for standard head and neck oncologic procedures (i.e. endoscopy, airway management, tumor resection/neck dissection, regional flap reconstruction, etc).
-As clinical attending faculty, the head and neck fellow also may serve as primary staff for the surgical care and/or coordination or multidisciplinary care of patients referred to The Ohio State University from the Ohio Correctional System requiring head and neck oncologic care as well as for cases which derive and are staffed by the fellow arising from inpatient consultation at the Ohio State University Wexner Medical Center and James Cancer Hospital.
-The head and neck fellow also serves as course director and coordinator for the 3rd/4th year medical student elective DOC‐3 curriculum course entitled “Contemporary Care of the Cancer Patient.”
-This is a 4 week course designed to provide an overview of the multidisciplinary care of the cancer patient.
-In addition to these teaching responsibilities, the fellow is asked to give lectures throughout the medical center to other faculty or staff as well as participates as a lecturer during the annual Head and Neck Oncology Course for residents and medical students.
+The fellows assist faculty with resident and medical student surgical teaching and with patient care in clinic, rounds, and in the operating room.
+In the operating room, the fellows act as a supervising surgeon for residents for standard head and neck oncologic procedures (i.e. endoscopy, airway management, tumor resection/neck dissection, regional flap reconstruction, etc).
+As clinical attending faculty, the head and neck fellows also may serve as primary staff for the surgical care and/or coordination or multidisciplinary care of patients referred to The Ohio State University from the Ohio Correctional System requiring head and neck oncologic care as well as for cases which derive and are staffed by the fellow arising from inpatient consultation at the Ohio State University Wexner Medical Center and James Cancer Hospital.
+In addition to these teaching responsibilities, the fellows are asked to give lectures throughout the medical center to other faculty or staff as well as participates as a lecturer during the annual Head and Neck Oncology Course for residents and medical students.

 PAST FELLOWS

-Akina Tamaki, MD.
-Assistant Professor, UH Cleveland Medical Center
+Akina Tamaki, M.D., Assistant Professor, UH Cleveland Medical Center

-Sidharth Puram, MD, PhD, Assistant Professor, Washington University Physicians
+Sidharth Puram, M.D., PhD, Assistant Professor, Washington University Physicians

-Krupal Patel, MD, Assistant Professor, Moffitt Cancer Center
+Krupal Patel, M.D., Assistant Professor, Moffitt Cancer Center

 Antoine Eskander, M.D., Assistant Professor, University of Toronto